PanicStation.org

 Do not do these things

-• Don’t keep the engine running if you see smoke, smell burning, or the temperature warning indicates overheating.
+• Don’t keep the engine running if you see smoke, smell fuel or burning, or the temperature warning suggests overheating.

 • Don’t stand outside the vehicle near moving traffic on a fast road.

-• Don’t leave the shelter of the car on a high-speed road unless there’s an immediate hazard (like smoke/fire) or you can move well away from traffic.
+• Don’t leave the shelter of the car on a high-speed road unless there is an immediate hazard, such as smoke, fire, strong fuel smell, or you can move well away from traffic.

 What to do now

 1. Make it safe and visible.
-Turn on hazard/emergency flashers.
-Put the transmission in Park (or Neutral for manual) and set the parking brake.
+Turn on the hazard flashers.
+Put the transmission in Park, or Neutral for a manual, and set the parking brake.
 Keep your seatbelt on if traffic is close.

 2. Check for immediate danger signs.
-If you notice smoke, a strong fuel smell, or anything burning/hot, turn the engine off.
-Move people to a safer spot away from traffic if you can do so safely.
-Call 911 if there’s immediate danger (for example fire).
+If you notice smoke, a strong fuel smell, a burning smell, or unusual heat, turn the engine off.
+Move people away from traffic if you can do so safely.
+Call 911 if there is immediate danger, such as fire, smoke, a crash, medical symptoms, or a vehicle blocking traffic.

 3. Try one controlled restart only.
-Turn off non-essential electrical loads (A/C, rear defroster, heavy audio, extra chargers).
-Wait ~10 seconds, then restart once.
+Turn off non-essential electrical loads, such as A/C, rear defroster, heavy audio, and extra chargers.
+Wait about 10 seconds, then restart once.

-4. If it runs, relocate if needed.
-If you’re not fully out of the way, drive slowly to a safer nearby spot (parking lot, side street, well-lit area).
-If it stalls again, don’t try to “push it” through traffic — stop and re-secure the car.
+4. If it runs, move only if that is safer.
+If you are not fully out of the way, and there are no danger signs, drive slowly to a safer nearby place such as a parking lot, side street, or well-lit area.
+If it stalls again, stop, secure the car again, and do not try to push it through traffic.

-5. If it won’t stay running, stop trying and call help.
-Call your roadside assistance (AAA or insurer/manufacturer coverage) or a tow service.
-Be ready to share:
+5. If it will not stay running, stop trying and call help.
+Call your roadside assistance, if you have it, or a tow service.
+Be ready to give:

-• whether you’re on the shoulder, a lot, or a travel lane,
+• whether you are on a shoulder, in a parking lot, or in a travel lane,

-• warning lights (especially oil pressure and engine temperature).
+• any warning lights, especially oil pressure or engine temperature,

-6. Escalate early if you’re in a dangerous location.
-If your car is disabled in a travel lane, on a narrow shoulder, near a blind curve, or you can’t get fully out of traffic, call 911 and tell them you’re a disabled vehicle and where you are.
+6. Escalate early if the location is unsafe.
+If the car is disabled in a travel lane, on a narrow shoulder, near a blind curve, or you cannot get fully out of traffic, call 911 and say you are in a disabled vehicle and give your exact location.

 What can wait